bitcoin-dev-project/grant-common-app/DEPLOYMENT.md

 3. Set environment variables in the Vercel dashboard:
    - Go to your project settings
    - Navigate to the Environment Variables section
-   - Add the same variables as in your `.env.local` file
+   - Add all the variables from your `.env.local` file

 ## Step 3: Testing the Integration